WA9ONY/Pico-RP2040/README.md

 </p>

 <p align="center">
-Raspberry Pi RP2040 Microcontroller IC (0.267 square inches) with 56 pins.
+Raspberry Pi RP2040 Microcontroller IC (0.267 square inches) with 56 pins<BR>of which most are used to interface to other electronic devices.
 </p>

 <p align="center">